Wizz Air

+The oldest airline of the group is Wizz Air Hungary Ltd. (Wizz Air Hungary Légiközlekedési Zrt.) and has its head office in Budapest.
+Wizz Air Hungary has the largest fleet of any Hungarian airline.

 History

-Foundation and expansion
+Foundation and early years

-The airline was established in September 2003.
+Wizz Air Hungary was established in September 2003.
+The founder, József Váradi, was previously CEO of struggling Hungarian state-owned airline Malév Hungarian Airlines, until he was removed from office by the Medgyessy government in 2003.
 The lead investor is Indigo Partners, an American private equity firm specialising in transportation investments.
 The first flight was made from Katowice International Airport on 19 May 2004.
-The airline's CEO is József Váradi, former CEO of Malév Hungarian Airlines.
-The company is registered in Pest County, Hungary.

 On 25 February 2015, Wizz Air shares began trading on the London Stock Exchange.

 In November 2017, Wizz Air announced its planned launch of a British division called Wizz Air UK, based at London Luton mainly to take advantage of landing slots acquired when Monarch Airlines entered administration that year.
 The airline applied successfully to the CAA for an AOC and a Type A Operating Licence.
 The airline launched operations in March 2018 using British registered aircraft.
 Wizz Air UK was to start taking over UK-bound flights previously operated by Wizz Air, and plans called for the airline to employ up to 100 staff by the end of 2018.

-In November 2018, Wizz Air announced plans to reactivate its Wizz Air Ukraine subsidiary, approximately three years after its closure.
-The airline would seek to complete certification in 2019 following the acquisition of twenty A320/321 neo jets.
-Bases were to be developed in Kyiv and cities across the country, with a planned passenger throughput of 6 million per annum by 2025.